hlukanov/osna-hackathon/README.md

 <a name="programming" />
 ## 4. Hands on Programming!
 In theory you can use any programming language to use the Watson services.
 However using the native API might require too much work.
-The [Watson Developer Cloud](https://github.com/watson-developer-cloud) provides you with some useful packages when working with popular programming languages like Java, Python or NodeJS.
+The [Watson Developer Cloud](https://github.com/watson-developer-cloud) provides you with some useful packages when working with popular programming languages like Python, NodeJS, Java, etc.

 <a name="python" />
 ### 4.1.
 Python